-Discourse may be understood in a few different ways.
+Discourse itself may be understood in a few different ways.
 For one, it may simply refer to the manner in which individuals and groups communicate.
-On a deeper level, it may symbolize the systems of thoughts and beliefs that determine how individuals understand and interpret the world.
-Media discourse in the first sense would include the various outlets that individuals in the media use, such as newspapers and magazines, television, radio, and the Internet.
-If media discourse is understand as the beliefs that guide media output, then principles like objectivity or ideological bias might describe media discourse.
+On a deeper level, though, it can symbolize the systems of thoughts and beliefs that determine how individuals understand and interpret the world.
+Media-driven discourse in the first sense would include the various outlets that individuals in the media use, such as newspapers and magazines, television, radio, and the Internet.
+If discourse is understand as the beliefs that guide media output, then principles like objectivity or ideological bias might describe it best.

 In understanding media discourse as various means of communication, it’s common to break the category into two broad areas: written and spoken.
 Some examples of written texts include newspapers and magazines.
-Articles found within these publications are individual examples of discourse, and advertisements may be considered a form of discourse to some as well.
+Articles found within these publications are individual examples of discourse, and advertisements may be considered a form of as well.
 Radio and television, on the other hand, primarily rely on spoken speech, such as news broadcasts, though television outlets often make use of visual tactics like location shots and sited interviews.

-Media discourse might be further viewed as the effect a media presentation has on larger society.
-Social and personal beliefs might impact the semantics — or choice of wording — of a particular article, for example.
+Media discourse can also be viewed as the effect a media presentation has on larger society.
+Social and personal beliefs might impact the semantics, or choice of wording, of a particular article, for example.
 Distributors of media may similarly use factors such as tone to slant information for a particular effect on audiences.
-Political media might foster discourse that favors either conservative or liberal principles based on the ideals of their reporters or the designations of their financial backers.
+Political media often fosters discourse that favors either conservative or liberal principles based on the ideals of their reporters or the designations of their financial backers.

-The types of principles that guide and define media discourse might vary by region.
-In some regions, ideological groups use media to promote a particular viewpoint.
-If the media outlet is more opinion than fact-based, this type of discourse may be prevalent.
-Another type of discourse is valuing objectivity in news-gathering and dissemination, wherein media outlets relay information without prejudice or bias.
+Many of the principles and ideals that govern how media is distributed vary from region to region.
+In some places, ideological groups use the media to promote a particular viewpoint.
+If the media outlet is more opinion oriented than fact-based, this type of discourse may be prevalent.
+Another type of discourse is valuing objectivity in newsgathering and dissemination, wherein media outlets relay information without prejudice or bias.
 This approach might present information thoroughly and with sufficient supporting evidence while dispensing of facts though to be irrelevant.
 In certain countries, government operatives control the media and use it as a way of influencing and shaping the views of citizens to align with what the administration either wants them to know or thinks they should believe.